gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

 2. `grunt-cli` is installed globally, giving you the `grunt` command in your shell.
 It doesn't do anything by itself, but will run a project's locally-installed grunt using the project's Gruntfile.
 Install globally, per the [[Getting started]] guide.
 For more information about why this has changed, please read [npm 1.0: Global vs Local installation](http://blog.nodejs.org/2011/03/23/npm-1-0-global-vs-local-installation).

-3. `grunt-init` has been broken into a separate [grunt-init](/gruntjs/grunt-init) utility that may be installed globally with `npm install -g grunt-init` and run with the `grunt-init` command.
+3. `grunt-init` has been broken into a separate [grunt-init][] utility that may be installed globally with `npm install -g grunt-init` and run with the `grunt-init` command.
 In the coming months, [Yeoman](http://yeoman.io/) will completely replace grunt-init.
-See the [grunt-init project page](/gruntjs/grunt-init) for more information.
+See the [grunt-init project page][grunt-init] for more information.

+[grunt-init]: /gruntjs/grunt-init

 ## Pre-existing tasks and plugins
 All `grunt-contrib-*` series plugins are grunt 0.4 ready.
 However, it is highly unlikely that third party plugins written for grunt 0.3 will continue to work with 0.4 until they have been updated.
 We are actively working with plugin authors to ensure this happens as swiftly as possible.